 Learning Curves Montessori Abberley Park is a beautifully converted Villa , located at 60 Ranfurly Street, Christchurch.
 Abberley Park has been in operation since 1988 and joined the Learning Curves group in 1999.
 It’s opening hours are 7.30 am – 5.30 pm Monday through to Friday and is licensed for 32 children.
-The centre has 2 rooms, the Koru and Fern Room and has 5 teachers.
+The centre has 2 rooms, the Koru for our 2 year olds and Fern Room for children 3-6.

 The large indoor environment is warm, homely and spacious with two large classrooms.
 The equipment is child sized with activities displayed neatly on shelves that are easily accessible to children.
 Children have freedom of choice from the well displayed and equipped classrooms.
 The walls are vibrant with children’s learning displays and programme planning, ensuring children and families have a sense of belonging and have an understanding of what is happening at the preschool.
 Our daily programme is focused on fun, positive interactions , learning experiences and communication with children as individuals and as groups.